Connect with others who understand.

 4. Pulmonary Arterial Hypertension From Drug or Toxin Exposure

 Certain drugs and toxins can induce PAH in some people.
-Sometimes toxin- and drug-induced PAH is known as dPAH.
-It may also be referred to as associated pulmonary arterial hypertension because it is caused by another health condition.
+The World Health Organization (WHO) classifies toxin- and drug-induced PAH as DPAH.

-One myPHteam member described their dPAH: “For several years I’ve needed help doing everything — lifting, bending, squatting, just anything.
+One myPHteam member described their DPAH: “For several years, I’ve needed help doing everything — lifting, bending, squatting, just anything.
 It’s embarrassing, but I mean, my mom helps me with stuff.
-Everything gets me lightheaded and dizzy almost to the point of passing out.
+Everything gets me lightheaded and dizzy, almost to the point of passing out.
 If I overexert, it’s been pretty bad.
-I was diagnosed previously with congestive heart failure and was always told it’ll go away.
+I was previously diagnosed with congestive heart failure and was always told it would go away.
 Don’t worry.”

 Drug-induced PAH has been linked to: